Step Length vs. Stride Length: Understanding the Fundamentals of Gait Analysis

 Q: Can I improve my stride length?

 A: Yes, you can improve your stride length through targeted training, focusing on strength and flexibility exercises for your legs and core.
 Proper running technique, involving a mid-foot strike and relaxed posture, is also important.
-However, focusing solely on stride length without addressing other aspects of running technique might lead to injury.
+That said, focusing solely on stride length without addressing other aspects of running technique might lead to injury.

 Q: Is a longer stride length always better?